Previous dayApril 10, 2026Next day

 14.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 35 km SE of Old Harbor, Alaska at 19:04 UTC on April 10, 2026.
-This was a shallow crustal earthquake, focused at 14.2 km depth.
+This magnitude 2.0 event was detected 35 km SE of Old Harbor, Alaska on April 10, 2026, with origin time 19:04 UTC.
+The hypocenter lay at 14.2 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 57.019°, -152.836°.
+The epicenter is at 57.019°, -152.836°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10